djangoflow/djangoflow-examples/simple_auth/frontend-flutter/README.md

    make run-flutter-frontend
    ```

-   This command navigates to the `frontend-flutter/auth` directory and executes `flutter run -d chrome`.
+   This command navigates to the `frontend-flutter/auth` directory and executes `flutter run`.

    Make sure you have an active Chrome instance available for debugging the Flutter app.